golfcharlie232/dilki/README.md

 =======
 First, create translator using your api key:

-  translator = Dilki::YaClient.new('your.key')
+  Dilki::Client.new('your api key')

 To get list of possible translation directions use #langs method:

-  YaClient.langs
+  Clientlangs

 To determine language text use detect method:

-  YaClient.detect 'First trabslate'
+  Client.detect("text")

 To translate text use translate method:

-  YaClient.translate 'First', from: 'ru'
+  Client.translate 'First', from: 'ru'

 In this case Yandex automatically detect text language.
 If you want to set text language manually add third parameter

-  YaClient.translate 'Car', from: 'ru', to: 'en'
+  Client.translate 'Text to translate', from: 'ru', to: 'en'
->>>>>>> Stashed changes

 ## Development